 - Preheat oven to 400°F (204°C).

 - Finish assembling: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 to 14 inches diameter.
-Using a pastry wheel, sharp knife, or pizza cutter, cut 16 strips 1/2 inch wide.
-I always use a clean measuring tape or ruler as a guide to assure the lines are straight.
+Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough; in the pictured pie, I cut 18 1/2-inch to 3/4-inch wide strips.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
 (Here’s a lattice pie crust tutorial if you need visuals.)
 Use a small paring knife or kitchen shears to trim off excess dough.
 Fold the overhang back towards the center of the pie, and pinch the edges to adhere the top and bottom crusts together.
 Crimp or flute the pie crust edges to seal.

-- Lightly brush the lattice top with the egg wash.
-Sprinkle with coarse sugar.
+- Lightly brush the top of the pie crust with the egg wash.
+Sprinkle the top with coarse sugar, if using.

 - Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
 Make 1 day in advance: After it cools, cover tightly and keep at room temperature.
-The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling (without caramel) can also be frozen up to 3 months, thaw overnight in the refrigerator before using.